TimBilliet/decompiled-crystalclient/README.md

-# Working forge version of crystalclient with extra features
+# Minecraft forge factions client based on Crystal Client

 ## Extra added features
 - Ingame account switcher and ability to use offline accounts